 Whether it's Netflix, Prime Video, Apple TV, Disney+, a service dedicated to skateboarding or free 1970s kung fu films, it's a media streamer's job to deliver them.

 Few smart TVs cover all the apps and a media streamer will put that right without you having to spend big.
 It's a media streamer's raison d'etre to make sure that they're stacked with services.
 With more competition in the market than ever, prices are low, standards are high and any gaps in their app offerings could be a killer weakness.

-Streaming devices are pretty much foolproof.
-All you do is plug them into your TV, connect them wirelessly to your home wi-fi network and get watching.
-Despite this ease of use, there is quite some difference in how much they cost.
-More advanced models that offer 4K, HDR and voice controls will cost more, but there are plenty of simple streaming sticks for those on a tight budget too.
+TV streaming devices are pretty much foolproof too.
+All you do is plug them into your flatscreen, connect them wirelessly to your home wi-fi network and get watching.
+Despite their ease of use, though, there is quite some difference in how much they cost.
+More advanced models that offer 4K, HDR and voice controls will charge more, but there are plenty of simple streaming sticks for those on tight budgets too.

-Remember that in order to enjoy HD and 4K content, you'll need a fast broadband connection.
+Before you chose, bear in mind that to enjoy HD and 4K content, you'll need a fast broadband connection.
 Netflix recommends a steady connection of 25Mbps or higher for 4K video, for example.